DiFFPO: Training Diffusion LLMs to Reason Fast and Furious via Reinforcement Learning

 \textbf{dLLMs inference}.
 Most existing works on dLLMs inference have focused on developing more performant samplers, using ideas around remasking/predictor-corrector sampling \citep{gat2024discrete,wang2025remasking} for inference-time scaling and/or planning \citep{ye2024diffusion,huang2025reinforcing,zheng2023reparameterized,peng2025path}.
 EB-sampler \citep{ben2025accelerated} focuses on efficiency, which is less studied for discrete diffusion models.
 Prior work like \citet{park2024jump} also studied accelerating diffusion LLMs via a joint dependence perspective.
 There are also several recent works \citep{wu2025fast,sahoo2025esoteric} on enabling KV caches for discrete diffusion models, which will speed up both the inference and RL training processes.
 Most of these ideas are orthogonal to our contributions and can be easily integrated.
 We leave them as future work.

 \textbf{RL for dLLMs}.
-Comparing to the extensive study on RLHF \citep{ouyang2022training,winata2025preference} and RLVR \citep{lambert2024tulu,zhang2025survey} for LLMs, there is noticably less study on dLLMs. \texttt{d1} \citep{zhao2025d1} proposes diffu-GRPO, which is the first work on training base dLLMs for reasoning with RL.
-Earlier work like \citet{zekri2025fine} has explored policy gradient methods on smaller scale models. \citet{zhu2025llada} proposed a DPO-style \citep{rafailov2023direct} preference optimization method underpinning the development of LLaDA 1.5. \cite{yang2025mmada} proposed UniGRPO which utilizes random partial masking on completions instead of full masking.
-DiffuCoder \citep{gong2025diffucoder} used coupled-GRPO to improve the base coding dLLMs.
+Comparing to the extensive study on RLHF \citep{ouyang2022training,winata2025preference} and RLVR \citep{lambert2024tulu,zhang2025survey} for LLMs, there is noticably less study on dLLMs. \cite{zekri2025fine} proposed to fine tune smaller scale discrete diffusion models with policy gradient methods, yet it requires full likelihood computation, which is hard and expensive for modern dLLMs. \texttt{d1} \citep{zhao2025d1} proposes diffu-GRPO, which is the first work on training base dLLMs for reasoning with RL. \citet{zhu2025llada} proposed a DPO-style \citep{rafailov2023direct} preference optimization method underpinning the development of LLaDA 1.5. \cite{yang2025mmada} proposed UniGRPO which utilizes random partial masking on completions instead of full masking.
 LLaDOU \citep{huang2025reinforcing} trained a token-position aware sampler for enhanced dLLMs reasoning performance.
-Concurrent to our work, TraceRL \citep{wang2025revolutionizing} also proposes to utilize online trajectory token latents, which is similar to our two times mean-field approximation, yet our parameterization based on time steps is more generalizable and flexible for different dLLM samplers.
+Concurrent to our work, wd1 \citep{tang2025wd1} used weighted advantage function to improve upon $d1$ on the same math and planning tasks as ours, DiffuCoder \citep{gong2025diffucoder} used coupled-GRPO to improve the base coding dLLMs, TraceRL \citep{wang2025revolutionizing} also proposes to utilize online trajectory token latents, which is similar to our two times mean-field approximation, yet our parameterization based on time steps is more generalizable and flexible for different dLLM samplers.